relativityone/server-integrationpoints-integrationpoints/Source/kCura.IntegrationPoints.UITests/Readme.md

 ## Running tests on Regressions environments

-Tests which does not work or regressions environments are categorized as `BrokenOnRegressionEnvironment`.
+Tests which does not work or regressions environments are categorized as `NotWorkingOnRegressionEnvironment`.
 In order to skip them, following filter
-`cat != $Constants.QUARANTINED_TESTS_CATEGORY` has to be used.
+`cat != NotWorkingOnRegressionEnvironment` has to be used.

 ---